Bassam Talhouni: Early life and education

 Talhouni was born in Amman in 1964.
 He received a bachelor's degree and a master's degree in law from the University of Jordan.
 He also holds a PhD in law from the University of Edinburgh which he obtained in 1997.

 Career

 Talhouni registered at the Jordan Bar Association in 1988 and owns a law firm in Amman.
 He was assistant professor at the University of Jordan's law faculty.
 He served as a member in the legislation and justice branch within the national agenda committee and companies' comptroller.
 He is a member of the Arab Society for Intellectual Property (ASIP).

 In August 2013, he was appointed justice minister to the cabinet led by Prime Minister Abdullah Ensour.
 He stayed on in Hani Al-Mulki's cabinet presented in June 2016.
 He lost his position in the cabinet reshuffle on 29 September 2016, and was replaced by Awad Mashagbeh.
 Talhouni was subsequently appointed to the Senate.

+On 18 September 2024, he was appointed as Minister of Justice.